 To be completed and handed in on the Saturday morning of your face to face weekends for assessment by the education team.
 Feedback will be provided on Sunday.
 Detailed instructions will be sent to you on registration.
 Late submission of homework does incur additional fees, see student handbook on registration for more information.

 a Pilates Studio sessions and some Reformer classes in action, and has their logbook hours signed off by a certified practitioner.
-You can also use Pilates Anytime for these observation hours.
+Pilates Anytime can be used for up to 10 observation hours of this course.

 Self-Mastery and Self-Directed learning: